Skip to content

 🟤 Pull-Up / Waxed

-Recognizable by the natural “used” effect.
+Recognizable by its natural "worn" effect.

 🔸 Lived-in fashion effect

-🔸 Waxed look, soft and warm
+🔸 Waxed, soft, and warm appearance

 🌬️ Breathability and natural comfort

-🧪 Natural composition and properties
+🧪 Composition and natural properties

-The skin is mainly composed of:
+Leather is mainly composed of:

 • Collagen (over 90% of fibers): a natural protein that provides strength and flexibility.